codeFarmerJack/Manuals/Python_Syntax_GoPro.md

   		* 'get_axes()': This method retrieves a list of all the Axes objects in the current figure.
 	So, this line of code gives you a list of all the axes (subplots) in the current matplotlib figure.
  	Each Axes object represents an individual plot or subplot.
+# 20. figure, subplot, canvas, and axes in matplotlib
+	(1) Figure(fig):
+ 		* The figure is the top-level container for all elements of the plt.
+   		* It is the overall canvas, representing the entire area where visual elements are drawn.
+	 	* When you create a plot in matplotlib, you typically start by creating a figure using plt.figure() or plt.subplot().
+	(2) Canvas:
+ 		* The canvas is the area of the figure where the visual representation of your plot is actually rendered.
+   		* It is the surface upon which the axes(subplots) and other graphical elements are drawn.
+	 (3) Subplot:
+  		* A subplot is a specific region within the canvas where an individual plot or set of plots is displayed.
+		* Multiple subplots can be arranged in rows and columns within a single figure.
+  	(4) Axes:
+   		* An axes is the individual plotting area within a subplot or directly within the figure.
+	 	* It includes the coordinate system, ticks, labels, and any other graphical elements associated with a specific plot.
+	So, in a nutshell:
+ 		A figure is the top-level container representing the entire canvas.
+The canvas is area within the figure where all visual elements are rendered.
+A subplot is a specific region within the canvas where plots are displayed, and
+	 	multiple subplots can be arranged in a grid.
+An axes is an individual plotting area within a subplot or directly within the figure.